-We faithfully follow the Read Write Inc scheme for phonics.
-The foundations for this are laid from Nursery and continues until children are secure in phonics.
+We faithfully follow the Read Write Inc scheme for phonics, which is supported by a RWI Consultant.
+The foundations for this are laid from Preschool and continues until children are secure in phonics.

-In Nursery children focus on developing the listening and attention skills needed as the foundations for phonics through, for example, Fred Talk games, alliteration, rhythm, rhyme and environmental sounds.
-Children will be introduced to the mnemonics that go alongside the phonics sounds as a pre-cursor to more formal sound teaching in the summer term of Nursery.
+In Preschool, pupils focus on developing the listening and attention skills needed as the foundations for phonics through, for example, Fred Talk games, alliteration, rhythm, rhyme and environmental sounds.
+Pupils will be introduced to the mnemonics that go alongside the phonics sounds as a pre-cursor to more formal sound teaching in the summer term of Preschool.

 Formal teaching of phonics begins in Reception starting with basic sounds and phonics routines, ready for assessment grouping at week 4.
-Reception, Year 1 and Year 2 children are grouped via Read Write Inc assessments to ensure they are receiving phonics teaching at the appropriate level.
+Reception, Year 1 and Year 2 pupils are grouped via Read Write Inc Assessments to ensure they are receiving phonics teaching at the appropriate level.

-To ensure no child goes home not knowing their sound, children are picked up throughout the day using stickers and flashcards.
-We also carry out 5 minute whole class recap sessions in the afternoon for all children to reinforce phonics learning within KS1 to reinforce the learning.
+To ensure no pupil goes home not knowing their sound, pupils are picked up throughout the day for same-day intervention or Fast Track Tutoring.
+We also carry out additional fluency sessions in the afternoon for all pupils to reinforce phonics learning and build fluency.

-The phonics lead is given dedicated time out of class to monitor and evaluate the impact of phonics teaching in every group, providing timely coaching and mentoring for staff where a need is identified.
-We adopt a fluid approach to the grouping of children with on-the-spot assessment taking place as soon as it identified that a child is ready to move groups.
-The phonics lead is supported by a Read Write Inc consultant.
+Our Phonics Lead is given dedicated time out of class to monitor and evaluate the impact of phonics teaching in every group, providing timely coaching and mentoring for staff where a need is identified.
+We adopt a fluid approach to the grouping of pupils with on-the-spot assessment taking place as soon as it identified that a pupil is ready to move groups.

-All adults have been trained to effectively deliver Read Write Inc sessions and careful consideration is made of which adult is allocated to which group to ensure that the lowest attaining % children are receiving the highest quality phonics teaching available in the school.
+All adults have been trained to effectively deliver Read Write Inc sessions and careful consideration is made of which adult is allocated to which group to ensure that the lowest attaining pupils are receiving the highest quality phonics teaching available in the school.